NebulousLabs/Sia/doc/File Contract Negotiation.md

    because a significant amount of metadata modifications may be necessary on the host's end, especially when renewing larger file contracts.

 2. The host sends the most recent copy of the settings to the renter.
+If the host is not accepting new file contracts, the connection is closed.

 3. The renter either accepts or rejects the settings.
 If accepted, the renter sends an unsigned file contract to the host, containing the same Merkle root